History of the 13th Massachusetts Volunteers

 short,

-rations were issued frequently, they had earthworks to retreat to, they
+rations were issued frequently, there were earthworks to retreat

-were well supported with other troops, & they frequently
+were well supported with other troops, and, they frequently

 changed